-Award recipients will receive a signed letter from elected officials recognizing the teen’s achievements, a $100 certificate for educational or activity fees to be redeemed at a later date and County-wide recognition of their award.
+Award recipients will receive a signed letter from elected officials recognizing the teen’s achievements, a $100 certificate for educational or activity fees to be redeemed at a future date, and countywide recognition of their award.

 Nominators will be invited to speak at the ceremony about the obstacles the individual they nominated overcame and how those individuals have inspired change.

-For more information on the Douglas County Outstanding Youth Awards, please click here or contact Marsha Alston at [email protected] or 303-814-5327.
-Nomination forms may be filled out online or downloaded from the website and must be filled out no later than March 31, 2019.
+Nomination forms may be completed online or downloaded from the website and must be submitted no later than March 27, 2020.

-The Douglas County Youth Initiative was established in 2005 to coordinate local youth-serving efforts and asses the needs of the County’s youngest residents.
-It is an active collaboration between Douglas County Government, the Douglas County School District, the City of Lone Tree, the Town of Castle Rock, the Town of Parker, the Douglas County Library District and the Highlands Ranch Metro District.
+The Douglas County Youth Initiative was established in 2005 to coordinate local youth-serving efforts and assess the needs of the County’s youngest residents.
+It is an active collaboration between Douglas County Government, the Douglas County School District, the City of Lone Tree, the Town of Castle Rock, the Town of Parker, the City of Castle Pines, the Douglas County Library District and the Highlands Ranch Metro District.

 “This partnership is special and unique.
 It is an honor to serve the youth of Douglas County and empower our future,” added Carpenter.